amankrs21/YouTube-Tools/README.md

 <!-- In file name Video to Audio -->
-While entering folder location, folder location should be in the form
+While entering folder location, folder location should be in the form \n
     * in linux --> /home/user/Desktop/Videos
     * in windows --> C://users/desktop/videos